Search

 • Chaotic client meetings

-Because when project management is correctly in place, there is an absence of problems.
+Because when proper roles are assigned, there is an absence of problems.
 It’s often invisible.
-So with that in mind, let’s break down what project management really is.
+So with that in mind, let’s break down how this process works.

 Projects Don’t Get Done on Their Own

-The truth is, projects don’t get done on their own.
-So whether it’s you, the business owner pushing projects across the finish line, or another employee who’s managing it, someone at your company is technically already “doing” project management.
+The truth is projects don’t get done on their own.
+So whether it’s you, the business owner, pushing projects across the finish line, or another employee who’s doing it as part of the role, someone at your company is technically already “doing” project management.
 But, at the sacrifice of what?
 Your valuable time?
-Your employees’ time that they should be using to say, code software?
-Or maybe it’s at the expense of client relationships.
-Like, having one of your employees handle client communications who isn’t as skilled for those conversations as a project manager would be.
+Your employees’ time that they should be using, to say, code software?
+Or maybe it’s at the expense of client relationships byhaving one of your employees handle client communications who isn’t as skilled for those conversations as a project manager would be.

-When you get involved in the day-to-day project details, you’re taking away time that you could be spending growing your business.
-So who’s going to do it instead?
+When you get involved in the day-to-day task details, you’re taking away time that you could be spending growing your business.
+So who’s going to do those day-to-day tasks instead?
 Enter project management.

 So What is Project Management?

-Project management is the art of organizing the details of a project.
-WHAT is going to happen, WHO is going to do it, and WHEN does it need to get done.
+Simply put, it is the art of facilitating a project, by organizing the details.
+WHAT is going to happen, WHO is going to do it, and WHEN does it need to get done?
 It keeps projects on time and within budget.
-When your projects are completed within budget, you can avoid scope creep and maintain profits, thus growing your business.
-It’s performed by the team’s unsung hero, the project manager.
+When you complete projects within budget, you avoid scope creep and maintain profits, thus growing your business.
+The team’s unsung hero, the project manager, performs these tasks.
 Project managers get sh** done.

 Let’s put this into football terms.
 Say you send a football team out on the field.
-You tell the center to hike the ball; you tell the quarterback to call a play; and you tell the running back to run.
-But without anybody coordinating when all that happens or which play is called when you just have a bunch of people running around.
+You tell the center to hike the ball; you tell the wide receiver to run to the end zone; , and you tell the offensive line to block.
+But without anybody coordinating when all that happens or which play to run when you just have a bunch of people running around.

 While everyone is technically doing their jobs, there’s not that one person who’s making sure the team is working together and moving in harmony.

-The project manager’s job is to make sure that all of those people work together as a team.
-Like a coach.
-Sometimes the project manager is completely irreplaceable because it doesn’t matter how good the rest of the team members are at their jobs.
-If they don’t know how to do it in harmony and within the controls of the project at hand, it’s not going to succeed.
+The project manager’s job is to make sure that all of those people work together as a team, like a quarterback.
+Sometimes they are completely irreplaceable because it doesn’t matter how good the rest of the team members are at their jobs.
+If they don’t know how to do it in harmony and within the controls of the projects at hand, the project is not going to succeed.

 What is NOT Project Management?